 The Emergency Medical Technician (EMT) Training Progarm is conducted on campus twice each year in the spring and fall semesters.
 The May class begins the Monday following the conclusion of spring semester classes and ends in mid-June.
-The fall class begins the last days of October or first week in November and ends in the second week of December.
-This schedule allows for students interested in furthering their prehospital emergency medical education by enrolling in the Paramedic Training Programs that begin in January and July.
+The fall class begins the last days of October or first week in November and ends in the first week of December.
+This schedule allows for students interested in furthering their prehospital emergency medical education by enrolling in the Paramedic Training Programs that begin in January and August.

 This full-time EMT training program is the introductory course for those wishing to pursue a career in prehospital emergency medicine and is conducted over a five week period with classroom sessions held each day from 8:30 am till 4:30 pm Monday through Friday.
 This course highlights the basic knowledge and skills necessary for individuals who wish to obtain state or national certification as an Emergency Medical Technician and adheres to the 2009 National EMS Education Standards Guidelines which are based on the National EMS Core Content and the National EMS Scope of Practice that define the minimal entry-level educational competencies for each level of EMS training and has replaced the DOT National Standards curricula used in the past.